The Tasmanian state election has been set for Saturday 19 July 2025

 Better Active Transport funding

-• The Better Active Transport grants were rolled out in 2023 and 2024, helping councils to build cycling networks on local roads, we want annual funding to continue the grants.
+- The Better Active Transport grants were rolled out in 2023 and 2024, helping councils to build cycling networks on local roads – we want to see annual funding to continue the grants of at least $2 million.

-• The government’s Walk, Wheel and Ride policy is not being followed, we want to see safe active transport routes and crossings included in all road projects.
+- The government’s Walk, Wheel and Ride policy is not always being followed – we want to see safe active transport routes and crossings included in all road projects.

 More public transport choice